Anduin2017/AnduinOS-Docs/Applications/Virtual-Machines/Virt-Manager/Virt-Manager.md

 ## Enable Secure Boot for Virtual Machines

+For Windows virtual machines, you may want to enable Secure Boot to improve the security of the virtual machine.
+Secure Boot is a feature of UEFI that ensures that the system only runs software that is signed by a trusted certificate authority.
 If you want to enable Secure Boot for your virtual machines, you need to adjust the settings of the virtual machine.

 First, open `Virt-Manage` and create a new virtual machine.
 Then, go to `Edit` -> `Preferences` -> `General` and enable `Enable XML editing`.